tresabhi/isu/me-280/homeworks/3/index.md

 > Why does the turtle move randomly in part 2?
 Supply a narrative about what source of code does this, where it is in the code base, etc.

-It moves randomly because that's what `VelPublisher` makes it do.
+It moves randomly because that's what `VelPublisher` in `publish_velocity.py` makes it do.
 More specifically, in the `timer_callback` method, using the `random.uniform` function from the Python `random` library, the message is assigned random values:

 ```py
         vel_msg = Twist()